 If you have an active dog and you live in an apartment, you walk.
 A lot.
 Period.

-2. We have clear rules.
+2. We have clear rules for our hyper dog.

 Dogs need to learn boundaries whether they are tired, excited, bored, playful or anxious.

 We live in a small space, and we can’t have our maniac of a dog tearing around non-stop even if he has energy to burn.

 So, we don’t tolerate a lot of rough play, chasing games, wrestling, etc. It helps that our senior dog does not tolerate this either.
 I will play tug with Remy for about 5 minutes most days, and then I put the toy away.